Snoupix/rustbee/README.md

 This will enable the device to be discoverable and then after that, you will have to **pair** and **trust** your device via Bluetooth.

-If you can't try again but factory reset your light before.
+If you can't, try again but factory reset your light before.

 ```bash
 # To get the CLI commands available